→ Download Adobe InDesign & PDF document

-Additionally at the end of this post is the raw contract text, so you can copy & paste from this post direct, then style the contract as you see fit.
+→ At the end of this post is the Raw Contract Text, so you can copy & paste from this post direct, then style the contract as you see fit.

 The terminology of this Freelance Designers Contract template is geared for clients in the US, so some minor modifications would need to be made if used in your client is in the UK, or any other country for that matter.

 You and your client are both refereed to in the 3rd person: The Designer (The Contractor) and The Client.

 → See also: Download Transfer of Logo Design Copyright Template

 → See also: Download Logo Design Proposal and Invoice Template

 Words & Phrases to Change

 There are numerous instances of the phrase ‘logo design’ etc, so you must ensure that this terminology is adjusted to your own needs.

 You’ll need to read through this Freelance Designers Contract and change the details to sure your own specific client needs.